 If you are looking for a workplace that aligns with your purpose, take a look below.
-This month’s social impact job list includes exciting global opportunities from an array of organizations that I think drive positive change into the world, including two positions within Echoing Green's Fellowship and Alumni Team.
+This month’s social impact job list includes exciting global opportunities from an array of organizations that we think drive positive change into the world.
+Read more.

 Our quick read on the top tweets, news, and buzz circulating in the field of changemaking.
 This past week: culture, behavior change, social innovation in India, and your Moment of Obligation.Read more.